 73054-02 INSPECTION REQUIREMENTS AND GUIDANCE

 General Guidance: Inspectors performing this procedure should be familiar with the edition and addenda of Section XI being used for the PSI/ISI program.
-The inspectors should also be cognizant of the requirements of 10 CFR 50.55a and 10 CFR 50, Appendix B, as they relate to the implementation of preservice and programs.
+The inspectors should also be cognizant of the requirements of 10 CFR 50.55a and 10 CFR Part 50, Appendix B, as they relate to the implementation of preservice and ISI programs.

 For the purpose of this inspection procedure, the term, "PSI/ISI program," includes the Repair/Replacement Program and the PSI/ISI plans and schedules for all components subject to examination per ASME Section XI and 10 CFR 50.55a.
-The term “PSI/ISI program” also includes all supporting administrative, technical, and documents, records, and
+The term “PSI/ISI program” also includes all supporting administrative, technical, and QA documents, records, and

 procedures required to implement the PSI/ISI program in accordance with the regulatory requirements, license conditions, and the licensee’s commitments.